nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 ## Email Marketing Checklist

 There are a lot of options for Email Marketing for Shopify.
 But my personal favourite is Klaviyo.
-I just love Klaviyo (and no Klaviyo is sponsoring this) I wrote a dedicated [guide](https://nikhil.pro/the-right-way-to-grow-klaviyo-email-list-for-e-commerce-stores) on how to grow Klaviyo email list without having annoying popups.
+I just love Klaviyo (and no Klaviyo is sponsoring this) I wrote a dedicated [email list growing guide](https://nikhil.pro/the-right-way-to-grow-klaviyo-email-list-for-e-commerce-stores) on how to grow Klaviyo email list without having annoying popups.

 * ### Klaviyo Email Marketing Setup